atcol/docker-registry-ui/README.md

 Docker Registry UI
 ===================

 A web UI for easy private/local Docker Registry integration.

-Allows you to browse, delete and search for images as well as register multiple registries for large installations.
+Docker Registry UI is a mature, easy-to-use and fast web application for administering your Docker Registry through a sleek user interface.
+You can register one-to-many registries and then browse, search and delete images.

 ## Features